If there is a silver lining to the year 2020, it’s the outpouring of generosity that people have shown in response to the COVID-19 pandemic.

 They key is to segment and personalize these asks.
 When you thank a donor for the specific way their gift has been put to work to make a difference, and then explain the continued need, there’s a good chance they’ll give again.
 These are your most dedicated donors.
 They want to help you succeed.
 When a donor feels valued and that their dollars are being used wisely many will step up again.
 And if not, they’ll still feel like an important part of your mission.
 We see very few unsubscribes when an ask is segmented and personalized in this way.

-Even though #GivingTuesday has come and gone, so many of these best practices can and should be applied to your continued end-of-year fundraising.
-I can’t wait to see the continued generosity through the holiday season and into 2021.
+Even though #GivingTuesday in 2020 has come and gone, so many of these best practices can and should be applied to your continued end-of-year fundraising.
+I can’t wait to see the continued generosity through the holiday season and into the future.

 Loved hearing from Tara and wondering how she and the Charity Dynamics team can help you and your organization strategically fundraise?